ericyz/carsalesdemo/README.md

 <p>This project is a demo for a car-displaying website.
 This document includes the requirement, design and major decision made during the development.
 This repo is the source code for the demo website and the project has also been deployed to Azure web service.
 Please redirect to <a>http://carsalesdomo.azurewebsites.net/</a>.</p> The web API endpoints declaration also available in the <a href='#appendix'>appendix</a>.

 ## Requirement Analysis
 The project aims to provide a website like car galleries.
-Users can view them, both in a list or in a separate page, and filter them by seller type.
+Users can view them, both in a list or on a separate page, and filter them by seller type.

 <strong>Functional Requirement</strong>
 <li>The website can provide users car information in a list</li>